 and signing without exposing the key.
 In GnuTLS the PKCS #11 functionality is

 Moreover PKCS #11 can be (ab)used to allow all applications in the same operating system to access shared cryptographic keys and certificates in a uniform way, as in Figure 5.1.
 That way applications could load their trusted certificate list, as well as user certificates from a common PKCS #11 module.
-Such a provider exists in the Gnome system, being the Gnome Keyring.
+Such a provider is the p11-kit trust storage module8.

 |• PKCS11 Initialization:|